BigOokie/skywire-wing-commander/docs/DESIGN.md

 # Design
 ## Overview
-The Bot application is designed with a single main command and control processing loop which is responsible for management and co-ordination of all other parts of the Bot application.
+The Wing Commander Telegram Bot application is written in Go and designed with a single main command and control processing loop which is responsible for management and co-ordination of all other parts of the Bot application.

 Once the main processing loop is initiated, it monitors for Telegram chat messages.
 Any message that is not a pre-defined command known to the Bot is discarded and ignored.